jsoref/janusgraph/docs/basics/configured-graph-factory.md

 ## Examples

-It is reccomended to use a sessioned connection when creating a Configured Graph Factory template.
+It is recommended to use a sessioned connection when creating a Configured Graph Factory template.
 If a sessioned connection is not used the Configured Graph Factory Template creation must be sent to the server as a single line using semi-colons.
 See details on sessions can